Best Things to do in Valencia in a 3-Day Itinerary

 It is one of the Gothic churches of the city of Valencia and was built on an old mosque in the neighborhood of the Cathedral.

-To the right of Carrer de la Pau, crossing the Plaza de la Reina is the Cathedral of Valencia, whose full name is “Cathedral Church-Metropolitan Basilica of the Assumption of Our Lady of Valencia.”
+To the right of Carrer de la Pau, crossing the Plaza de la Reina, is the Cathedral of Valencia, whose full name is “Cathedral Church-Metropolitan Basilica of the Assumption of Our Lady of Valencia.”
 However, it is known as the Seu (Cathedral in Valencian).

-It is mostly made up of Gothic style and was built on an old mosque, which was built on the old Visigothic cathedral, which had been built on top of a temple dedicated to Jupiter or Diana.
+It is mostly made up of Gothic style and was built on an old mosque, which was built on an old Visigothic cathedral, which had been built on top of a temple dedicated to Jupiter or Diana.

 Square of the Virgin of Valencia